lenowac/AsanaDesktop/README.md

 I wish I could just upload the builds here, but they are too big for GitHub.

 ## Manual Build Instructions
+Here a walktrough in case you are new to node, npm and/or nativefier.

+0. Download the repo, extract it

 ### MacOS
 **1. install [homebrew](https://brew.sh/)**